By Jan K. Orr

 Besides holding the client accountable for their actions or inaction through daily, weekly or monthly meetings, a coach can help get through challenging moments.
 Be available to adjust your employees’ goals or provide a different approach or strategy when necessary, so that your team stays on the path to success.

 You can take a cue from the increasing popularity of professional coaches and help your employees create positive change in their professional lives by utilizing these coaching strategies.

 If you are passionate about helping your team and want some more in-depth exposure to coaching tactics, consider Coaching as a Leadership Strategy, a one-day course in the Leadership Academy Certificate Series.
 If you are interested in engaging one of the Center for Professional Education’s coaches to work with you or your team, email us at firstname.lastname@example.org for more information.

-Jan K. Orr is a marketing coordinator for TEXAS Extended Campus.
+Jan K. Orr is a marketing coordinator for Extended Education Ventures.
 She studied computer science at The University of Texas at Austin and holds an MBA from Oklahoma State University.